enormandeau/gawn/README.md

 # TODO

 ### WARNING: Not yet available
-A test dataset and corresponding `primers.csv` file is available as a [sister repository on GitHub](https://github.com/enormandeau/gawn_test_dataset).
+A test dataset is available as a
+[sister repository on GitHub](https://github.com/enormandeau/gawn_test_dataset).

-Download the repository and then move the data in **GAWN**'s `04_data` folder and the `primers.csv` file in the `02_info` folder.
-Follow the normal pipeline procedure (including database preparation) to analyse this small dataset.
+Download the repository and then move the data in **GAWN**'s `03_data` folder.
+Follow the normal pipeline procedure to analyse this small dataset.
 It should run in one to ten minutes depending on your computer.

 ## License